 If deemed appropriate by the State in its sole discretion, the State may request each Offeror to submit its BAFO.
 The request shall be issued via an Addendum, which will provide guidance and additional instructions.
-Offeror's BAFOs shall be submitted to the State through HIePRO on or before the deadline called for.
-If an Offeror fails to do so, its last submitted Offer shall be deemed its BAFO.
+Offer's BAFOs shall be submitted to the State on or before the deadline called for.
+If an Offeror fails to do so, its last submitted Offer shall be deemed its BAFO

-The BAFOs will be evaluated by the Evaluation Committee taking into consideration the Evaluation Criteria set forth in Section 5.8 Evaluation Criteria and Scoring Process.
+The BAFOs will be evaluated by the Evaluation Committee taking into consideration the Evaluation Criteria set forth in Section 5.8 Evaluation Criteria.